 Even my senior high school students struggled with basic grammar.
 They didn’t capitalize “I.” Their punctuation was wrong or flat-out missing.
 When our students are lacking so many grammar foundations, where do you even begin?
 In this post, I want to share how to sequence grammar in your high school English classroom.

 Want to skip trying to figure it out for yourself and just grab some done-for-you lesson?
-Check out all of my grammar lessons right here!
+Check out all of my grammar lessons right here or really finish your lesson planning with my entire High School Grammar Unit Bundle here!

 Disclosure: This post may contain affiliate links that earn me a small commission, at no additional cost to you.
 I only recommend products that I personally use and love, or think my readers will find useful.